jsifalda/obsidian-todos-sort/README.md

    - **Completed at top**: Completed tasks will appear at the top of the list.
    - **Completed at bottom**: Completed tasks will appear at the bottom of the list.

-## Configuration

-The plugin settings can be accessed and modified through the Obsidian settings interface.
-The available options include:

-- **Sort Order**: Determines the position of completed tasks in your todo list.

 ## Development

 To contribute to the development of this plugin, follow these steps: